COSSAS/SOARCA/docs/content/en/docs/core-components/reporting.md

 At the current stage, the following 3rd Party tool *DownStreamReporter*s and *Connector*s will be implemented in SOARCA.

-### Catalyst
+### TheHive
-The *CatalystReporter* reports on the execution of a playbook to an instance of the [Catalyst SOAR](https://catalyst.security-brewery.com) platform.
-In order to be used, Catalyst's address and api key need to be configured in the environment variables of the SOARCA instance, either in the .env file for a source-code-built SOARCA instance, or in the SOARCA `docker-compose` for Docker builds.
-SOARCA will negotiate the authorization with the Catalyst instance upon SOARCA initialization.
+The *TheHiveReporter* reports on the execution of a playbook to an instance of [The Hive](https://strangebee.com/thehive/) platform.
+In order to be used, The Hive's address and api key need to be configured in the environment variables of the SOARCA instance, either in the .env file for a source-code-built SOARCA instance, or in the SOARCA `docker-compose` for Docker builds.
+SOARCA will negotiate the authorization with the The Hive instance upon SOARCA initialization.

-The *CatalystConnector* receives execution information from the *CatalystReporter*, and performs the actual network calls to report such infromation to the Catalyst instance.
+The *TheHiveConnector* receives execution information from the *TheHiveReporter*, and performs the actual network calls to report such infromation to the The Hive instance.

 ```plantuml